NeuraLegion/sectester-js-demo/README.md

 ### Example of a CI configuration

-You can integrate this library into any CI you use, for that you will need to add the `BRIGHT_TOKEN` ENV vars to your CI.
-Then add the following to your `github actions` configuration:
+You can integrate this library into any CI you use, for that you will need to add the `BRIGHT_TOKEN` environment variable to your CI.
+Then add the following to your GitHub actions configuration:

 ```yaml
 steps: